DreymaR/BigBagKbdTrixPKL/Files/README.md

 	- DK images may still be kept in the layout dir (or a subdir to avoid clutter), as they are layout dependent
 	- DK imgs named ‹name›_dk‹#› for state ‹#› (add s6/7 where applicable?!)
 * Greek layout w/ tonos/dialytika in the acute/umlaut dead keys.
-* In the OS deadkey table ([DeadKeysFromLocID] in PKL_Tables.ini) a -2 entry means no dead keys and RAlt may be used as AltGr (altGrEqualsAltCtrl).
+* In the OS deadkey table ([DeadKeysFromLocID] in PKL_Tables.ini) a -2 entry means no dead keys and RAlt may be used as AltGr (CtrlAltlIsAltGr).
 * Special keys such as Back/Del/Esc/F# used to release a dead key's base char and also do their normal action.
 Now they just cancel the dead key(s).
 * A single layout entry of VK or -1 will set that key to itself as a VirtualKey (if it was set in the base layout and you don't want it remapped).